J. J. Yeley: 2013-2019

 In 2013, Yeley moved to Tommy Baldwin Racing to drive the No. 36 Chevrolet, with a sponsorship from Golden Corral at races on superspeedways.
 United Mining, Accell Construction, and several other companies also served as primary sponsor throughout the season.
-Yeley finished 10th in his TBR debut in the Daytona 500, his first Top 10 since 2008.
+Yeley finished tenth in his TBR debut in the Daytona 500, his first top-ten since 2008.
 Yeley ran his first full season (in a non-start and park ride) for the first time since 2008, and finished 32nd in points.
-He was replaced by Reed Sorenson for 2014.
+He was replaced by Reed Sorenson in 2014.

 On February 13, it was announced that Yeley would drive the No. 44 with Xxxtreme Motorsport starting at Phoenix.
 In late-April, the team purchased the No. 30 team from Swan Racing, with Yeley shifting to drive the new car number.
 Yeley replaced Ryan Truex in the No. 83 BK Racing Toyota at the Pure Michigan 400 after Truex suffered a concussion during a practice session.
 He later drove the team's start and park No. 93 at Richmond, and ran the last seven races in the 83 following Truex's dismissal from the team.

 In 2015, Yeley moved to BK Racing full-time, replacing Alex Bowman in the No. 23 Toyota.
 He also ran full-time in the Xfinity Series for No. 28 Toyota for JGL Racing, whom he had joined partway through the 2014 season.
 Before Darlington, Yeley and BK Racing teammate Jeb Burton switched rides with Burton moving to the No. 23, while Yeley moved to the No. 26.

 In 2016, Yeley had no rides for the Daytona weekend.
-However, on February 24, 2016, it was announced that Yeley will drive the No. 14 Toyota Camry for TriStar Motorsports in the Xfinity Series, starting at Atlanta.
+However, on February 24, 2016, it was announced that Yeley would drive the No. 14 Toyota Camry for TriStar Motorsports in the Xfinity Series, starting in Atlanta.
 Yeley replaced David Starr in the No. 44 at Richmond due to Starr being sidelined with an illness; Yeley eventually took over the ride full-time.